File Converter

 Introduction

-To facilitate the batch conversion of raw physiological data to the PhysioData format, the toolbox includes a separate File Converter application.
+To facilitate the batch conversion of raw physiological data to the PhysioData format, the toolbox includes a File Converter app.

 Launching the File Converter

-The File Converter can be launched by selecting it from the welcome screen, or by clicking the menu in the top left corner of the Session Manager, then selecting the File Converter.
+The File Converter can be launched by running PhysioDataToolbox.exe, then clicking the File Converter button on the welcome screen, or by clicking the menu in the top left corner of the Session Manager, then selecting the File Converter.

 Supported File Types